bezunesh/classified-ad/readme.md

 Prerequisites

-- create the infrasturcture using the terraform code found on repo : https://github.com/bezunesh/iac-classified-ad.git
+- create the infrasturcture using the terraform code found on repo **(it is part of the final project as well)**: https://github.com/bezunesh/iac-classified-ad.git
 - a GCP project, name : django-classified-ad
 - a service account key file with role Cloud SQL admin
 - enable GCP APIS: Google Compute Engne, Kubernetes Engine, Cloud SQL Admin